andersanmiguel/cockpit-github-webhook/README.md

-# Addon for make "on demand" calls to Github Actions
+# Make "on demand" calls to Github Actions from Cockpit CMS

-Addon to trigger a Github Action on demand.
+Addon for [Cockpit CMS](https://getcockpit.com/) to trigger a Github Action on demand.

 ## Install